Assessing Privacy Risks

 Identifying Privacy Risks

-To that end (and for most of the following exercises), we will use the package sdcMicro in R and the test dataset it contains.
-You already learned about the data it contained in the last exercise (add link to exercise)
+To formally measure privacy risks (and for most of the following exercises), we will use the package sdcMicro in R.

-sdcMicro is an R package specialized in the anonymisation of micro (small) data sets. sdcMicro offers a command line and a Graphical User interface (GUI).
+sdcMicro is an R package specialized in the anonymization of micro (small) data sets. sdcMicro offers a command line and a Graphical User interface (GUI).

 Include more info on functions in sdcMicro?